maxh/maxheinritz.com/_posts/2022-05-29-organizing-backend-code.md

 - An entity revision history tracking system
 - An event logging system backed by Postgres
+- A file upload system
+- A email outbox system

 The difference between "system" and "common" is stateful vs stateless.
-When I say "stateful", I mean the component actively reads/writes from a persistent data store like PostgreSQL, Redis, Elasticsearch.
+When I say "stateful", I mean the component "owns" persistent data store like PostgreSQL, Redis, Elasticsearch.

-A Redis client library wrapper would live in "common".
-A durable event system that uses that client library to write messages for consumers to read in our database -- that would be a system-level component.
+A Redis client library wrapper would live in "gateway".
+A durable event system that uses the Redis client library to write messages for consumers to read in our database -- that would be a system-level component.

 ## Domain code